Mind-blindness: History and relationship to autism

-Mind-blindness in cases of autism
+Mind-blindness of autistic people relative to non-autistic people

-In an attempt to empirically explain the tendency of autistic people to avoid eye contact, a hypothesis was proposed in 1995 called the "mind-blindness hypothesis", which states "that children with autism fail to understand something crucial about the eyes themselves".
+In an attempt to empirically explain the tendency of autistic people to avoid eye contact, a hypothesis was proposed in 1995 that autistic children fail to "read" the eyes of others.
 This hypothesis was tested with participant performance on false-belief tasks and detecting gaze shifts.
 In the moral blindness hypothesis study, some evidence existed to support this hypothesis.
 At the time there was insufficient evidence to support a generalization to explain facial processing difficulties and affective sensitivity, common characteristics of autism, with this hypothesis.
 In 2001, it was suggested that the mind-blindness hypothesis may explain more severe symptoms of autism, including social withdrawal and social skill deficiencies.
 With good robustness, it was found that a lower performance on mentalization tasks correlates with autism, suggesting mentalization theory as an effective explanatory model of autism, especially for social skill deficiencies.
 However, the generally unclear physiological basis of mentalization at the time limited a broader understating of the correlation.

-The 1996 book Theories of Mind argues in support of the mind-blindness hypothesis in spite of inconclusive evidence for its generalisation.
-Recognising the hypothesis has lost popularity, he argues this is mainly due to the disregard of its proponents to consider the perspectives of autistic people.
+In the 1996 book Theories of Mind, Peter Carruthers argues in support of the mind-blindness hypothesis in spite of inconclusive evidence for its generalisation.
+Recognising the hypothesis has lost popularity, Carruthers argues this is mainly due to the disregard of its proponents to consider the perspectives of autistic people.
+The latter view is shared by David Smukler in his 2005 analysis of the history of the ToM in autism research.

-The assumption that autism is a homogenous condition underpinned by a theory of mind deficit, genetics, neurological abnormalities, or a 'failure of understanding' as implied by the mind-blindness hypothesis was questioned shortly after its publication.
+The assumption that autism is a homogenous condition underpinned by a ToM deficit, genetics, neurological abnormalities, or a 'failure of understanding' as implied by the mind-blindness hypothesis was questioned shortly after its publication.
 This contrasts with autism as heterogeneous.
 There is now a large pool of strong evidence supporting the heterogeneity of autism, and general scientific consensus accepts this as contrary to the original mind-blindness hypothesis, although there has existed some disagreement that heterogeneity is incompatible with alternative mind-blindness definitions.

 An author of the original mind-blindness hypothesis, Simon Baron-Cohen, later published foundational research in empathising–systemising theory, which asserts there exists neurological sex differences in autism, and that such differences are not due exclusively to socialization.